A portrait of Dr. Emily Lydgate

 • Advisory Board, Tulip Consulting

-• Consulted at the United Nations Environment Programme’s Economics and Trade Branch
+• Consultant, United Nations Environment Programme’s Economics and Trade Branch

 Current Funded Research Projects